jyl6932/EMobot/README.md

 #### Coordinate system
 ![](https://github.com/jyl6932/EMobot/blob/master/IntroImage/Work%20Flow.png)

 This model is designed to combine all the separate parts altogether.
-And even the same commonds are inputted different responses will be given according to different current states.
+And even the same commands are inputted different responses will be given according to different current states.

 ## Project Structure
 * **Main Loop**